-Mix It Up at Lunch Day has been implemented this year to encourage our student body to step outside of their circle and make new connections for one lunch period.
+Mix It Up at Lunch Day was implemented this past school year to encourage our student body to step outside of their circle and make new connections for one lunch period.
 We strive to build new relationships that will reduce stereotypes and increase tolerance and awareness of one another.